rangsimanketkaew/QM-on-TAIWANIA/README.md

 ---

-### How-to download and activate script
+### How-to download and activate submission script

 [DL-subscript.csh](DL-subscript.csh) is used to sequentially download submission scripts from this github repository to Linux machine.

-1. First, download [DL-subscript.csh](DL-subscript.csh) to your Linux machine using following command
+1. First, download DL-subscript.csh to your Linux machine using following command

 ```
 wget https://raw.githubusercontent.com/rangsimanketkaew/PBS-submission/master/DL-subscript.csh